European shares decline as airline stocks slump

 By Sudip Kar-Gupta

-LONDON, July 21 (Reuters) - European stocks fell on Thursday, weighed down by a drop in the shares of major airlines after Lufthansa issued a profit warning.
+LONDON, July 21 (Reuters) - European stock markets fell on Thursday, weighed down by a drop in the shares of major airlines after Lufthansa issued a profit warning.

-The pan-European STOXX 600 index and the similar FTSEurofirst 300 were both down by 0.3 percent, hovering near session lows, after the European Central Bank (ECB) kept interest rates on hold at record lows.
+The pan-European STOXX 600 index and the similar FTSEurofirst 300 were both down by 0.5 percent, with many investors focusing on the European Central Bank's meeting later in the day.
+The euro zone's central bank is all but certain to keep rates firmly on hold although it may signal tweaks to its stimulus measures as it tries to address obstacles to its efforts to revive growth and inflation.

-The ECB added it still expects its key interest rates to remain at present or lower levels for an extended period of time and well past the horizon of its net asset purchases.

-It also said its 80 billion-euro per month asset purchase programme would run until the end of March 2017, or beyond if necessary, and until it saw sustained gains in inflation towards the ECB target of close to but below 2 percent annually.

-Airline stocks fell amid fears that consumers may avoid travelling abroad for holidays after last week's attack in Nice, for which militant group Islamic State has claimed responsibility, and the attempted coup in Turkey.
+Airline stocks fell sharply amid fears that consumers may be off travelling abroad for holidays by last week's attack in Nice, for which militant group Islamic State has claimed responsibility, and attempted coup in Turkey.

-Lufthansa slid 7.2 percent after issuing a profit warning.
-Air France-KLM fell 4.6 percent, and easyJet dropped 6.2 percent after posting lower revenues.
+Lufthansa slid 8 percent after issuing a profit warning, with rival Air France-KLM also falling 4.3 percent. easyJet dropped 4.5 percent after posting lower revenues.

 "The airline sector is under pressure.
 We don't own any airline stocks for now and we prefer the tech and healthcare sector," said Francois Savary, chief investment officer at Geneva-based fund management and consultancy firm Prime Partners.

-Savary pointed to Temenos's results as extending this week's gains by European technology stocks.
-Shares in SAP rose its results and ARM surged after a takeover from Softbank.
+Savary pointed to Temenos' results as continuing this week's positive trend in the European technology sector, with shares in SAP rising after results while ARM surged after a takeover from Softbank.

 Swiss software group Temenos climbed 5.8 percent after the company reported forecast-beating interim results.